jhoerr/cloudmesh-manual/docs/_sources/preface/about.rst.txt

 `Cloudmesh version 4 <https://cloudmesh-community.github.io/cm/>`__ is
-an evolution of our previous tool that has been used by hundreds of students and cloud practitioners to interact easily with clouds to create a service meshup to access common cloud services across a number of cloud providers.
+an evolution of our previous tool that has been used by hundreds of students and cloud practitioners to interact easily with clouds to create a service mashup to access common cloud services across a number of cloud providers.

 It is under active development.
 It is managed in github at